sebbanwalker/sebbanwalker/README.md

 I have proficiency in multiple programming languages, including TypeScript, Java, C#, and C++, and love solving complex problems across different domains.

-# Game Development & Beyond
+# Beyond Frontend

 My experience isn't limited to web development.
-I’ve dabbled in game development and have a solid understanding of backend architecture, algorithms, and machine learning.
+I’ve dabbled in game development and have a solid understanding of backend architecture, algorithms & data structures, and machine learning.
 Whether building a game, optimizing data structures, or designing databases, I enjoy tackling a variety of challenges!

 # Always Learning

 Tech is constantly evolving, and so am I. I love diving into new technologies, improving my existing skill set, and finding new ways to build better, faster, and more intuitive applications.
 I read weekly newsletters across different domains to learn about new frameworks, runtimes, updates in the tech field in general.

+# What am I working on right now?

+Right now I am working on a brand new portfolio, developing an idle browser game, and learning Digital Signal Processing in C++ with JUCE Framework.
+I also practice LeetCode daily, check my profile out in the side bar!

 # Stats